Solander Islands: Islands

+Administratively, the islands form part of Southland District, making them the only uninhabited outlying island group of New Zealand to be part of a local authority.

 History

+The Māori name for the summit of Solander Island is Pukekohu, and the side of the summit is known in Māori as Pukepari.
+"Hautere" is the father of Moko, a Ngāti Kurī chief, who notably murdered a Kāti Māmoe chief called Tūtewaimate.

 The island chain was sighted by Captain James Cook on 11 March 1770 and named by him after the Swedish naturalist Daniel Solander, one of the scientific crew aboard Cook's ship, Endeavour.

 The islands are geographically forbidding and weather conditions often confound the approach of ships, dissuading attempts at permanent habitation.
 Australian sealers briefly made use of the islands during the early 19th century, likely living on small flats between the island's cliffs and its shoreline for stints of a few months.
 Castaways would occasionally end up on the islands, and in 1813, a passing ship bound for Stewart Island found five men in need of rescue.
-The men – four Europeans and one Australian aboriginal – were marooned there between 1808 and 1813, representing the longest continuous period of habitation on the islands.
+The men – four Europeans and one Australian Aboriginal – were marooned there between 1808 and 1813, representing the longest continuous period of habitation on the islands.
 They are thought to have been left ashore in two groups for seal hunting (sealing), but the sea prevented the approach of any ship to recover them.
 In 1810, sealing moved to Macquarie Island, farther to the west, and they were effectively abandoned.
 When rediscovered in 1813, it is likely that they had amassed many dried seal pelts.